Thermal management of high-power LEDs

 High power light-emitting diodes (LEDs) can use 350 milliwatts or more in a single LED.
-Most of the electricity in an LED becomes heat rather than light (about 70% heat and 30% light).
-If this heat is not removed, the LEDs run at high temperatures, which not only lowers their efficiency, but also makes the LED less reliable.
-Thus, thermal management of high power LEDs is a crucial area of research and development.
-It is necessary to limit both the junction and the phosphor particles temperatures to a value that will guarantee the desired LED lifetime.
+Most of the electricity in an LED becomes heat rather than light – about 70% heat and 30% light.
+If this heat is not removed, the LEDs run at high temperatures, which not only lowers their efficiency, but also makes the LED less reliable, shortens its lifespan.
+Thus, thermal management of high power LEDs is a crucial area of the research and development.
+Limiting both the junction and the phosphor particles temperatures to a low value is required, which will guarantee desired LED lifetime.

 Thermal management is a universal problem having to do with power density, which occurs both at higher powers or in smaller devices.
 Many lighting applications wish to combine a high light flux with an extremely small light emitting substrate, causing concerns with LED power management to be particularly acute.

 Heat transfer procedure

 In order to maintain a low junction temperature to keep good performance of an LED, every method of removing heat from LEDs should be considered.
 Conduction, convection, and radiation are the three means of heat transfer.
 Typically, LEDs are encapsulated in a transparent polyurethane-based resin, which is a poor thermal conductor.
 Nearly all heat produced is conducted through the back side of the chip.
 Heat is generated from the p–n junction by electrical energy that was not converted to useful light, and conducted to outside ambience through a long path, from junction to solder point, solder point to board, and board to the heat sink and then to the atmosphere.
 A typical LED side view and its thermal model are shown in the figures.

 The junction temperature will be lower if the thermal impedance is smaller and likewise, with a lower ambient temperature.
 To maximize the useful ambient temperature range for a given power dissipation, the total thermal resistance from junction to ambient must be minimized.

 The values for the thermal resistance vary widely depending on the material or component supplier.
 For example, RJC will range from 2.6 °C/W to 18 °C/W, depending on the LED manufacturer.
 The thermal interface material’s (TIM) thermal resistance will also vary depending on the type of material selected.
 Common TIMs are epoxy, thermal grease, pressure-sensitive adhesive and solder.
 Power LEDs are often mounted on metal-core printed circuit boards (MCPCB), which will be attached to a heat sink.
 Heat conducted through the MCPCB and heat sink is dissipated by convection and radiation.
 In the package design, the surface flatness and quality of each component, applied mounting pressure, contact area, the type of interface material and its thickness are all important parameters to thermal resistance design.